yeromero/reactjs-shopping-cart/README.md

 # Workshop - Hands On - Understanding Containers

-Example of how to run containers from scratch, using a simple app implemented by Kris Urbas in react.js and redux.js Designed by Daniel Penagos
+Example of how to run containers from scratch, using a simple app implemented by Kris Urbas in react.js and redux.js

+- Designed by Daniel Penagos

+- Forked By Manuel Alejandro Vargas

 for the original demo of the app [click here](http://krzysu.github.io/reactjs-shopping-cart/)